icorson3/sass_workshop/README.md

 ### Color Palette

--  Here is the color palette that we will be using:
+-  Here is the color palette that we will be using with the exception of black, we replace it with hex #800000:

 ![color palette](https://user-images.githubusercontent.com/14942680/37047189-786710c4-2127-11e8-9394-bc4be403bfc8.png)